rvbCMTS/PySkinDose/docs/source/user/background.md

 This exposure value is referenced to a specific location, the _patient entrance reference point_ (PERP).
 This reference point is located along the central X-ray beam, commonly but not always at a distance of 15 cm from the isocenter in the direction of the X-ray tube.
-The cumulative air kerma is available on most interventional C-arm X-ray equipment since 2006, when it became mandated by the FDA.
-However, the cumulative air kerma also has known limitations e.g., patient skin positioning in relation to the PERP, beam attenuation of the patient table and pad, influence of scattered radiation etc. The currently most useful metric to indicate a risk of erythema, epilation or greater skin injury that also include actionable information is the _peak skin dose_ (PSD), which gives the largest dose to a region of skin.
+The cumulative air kerma has been available on most interventional C-arm X-ray equipment since 2006 when it became mandated by the FDA.
+However, the cumulative air kerma also has known limitations e.g., patient skin positioning in relation to the PERP, beam attenuation of the patient table and pad, influence of scattered radiation etc. The currently (year 2022) most useful metric to indicate a risk of erythema, epilation or greater skin injury that also include actionable information is the _peak skin dose_ (PSD), which gives the largest dose to a region of skin.